-In more recent years, however, network scientists have shifted away from the Erd\H{o}s-R\'enyi approach, towards alternative methods for modelling real-world networks.
+In more recent years, however, network science has grown beyond the Erd\H{o}s-R\'enyi approach, to embrace alternative methods for modelling real-world networks.
 The most prominent of these is perhaps the \emph{preferential attachment} (PA) mechanism introduced by Barab\'asi and Albert in \cite{BA}.
-Another notable class of models derive from the \emph{web-copying} mechanism introduced in \cite{AM}.
+Another notable class of models derive from the \emph{web-copying} mechanism introduced by Adler and Mitzenmacher in \cite{AM}.

 In PA models, a new node is introduced at each time step, and then connected to each pre-existing node with a probability depending on the current degree of that node, according to a \emph{rich-get-richer} paradigm.
 PA processes can exhibit several properties observed in real-world networks (but absent in Erd\H{o}s-R\'enyi graphs), notably \emph{scale-freeness} meaning that the proportion of nodes of degree $k$ is asymptotically proportional to $k^{-\gamma}$ for some fixed $\gamma$ and all $k$.